GinaE/Detecting-fishing-activity/README.md

 Global Fishing Watch (GFW) is an organization that analyzes data from the Automatic Identification System (AIS), which is collected by satellites and terrestrial receivers, to identify apparent fishing behavior based on the movement of vessels over time.

-## Data
+### Data

 AIS system was put in place to guarantee the safety of vessels, it provides collisions avoidance and allow maritime authorities to track and monitor vessel movements.
 Each vessel periodically reports information including the vessel’s identity, type, position, course, speed, navigational status and other safety-related information.

 Vessels fitted with AIS transceivers can be tracked by AIS base stations located along coast lines or, when out of range of terrestrial networks, through a growing number of satellites that are fitted with special AIS receivers.
 [2] 20M of data points are produced per day this way.
 But in my case I will have an aggregate of data that has been already labeled by different experts and by graduate students on Dalhousie University in Halifax.

-Training data was kindly made available to me by Mr. David Kroodsma, from SkyTruth one of the collaborating partners.
+Training data was kindly made available to me by David Kroodsma, from SkyTruth, one of the collaborating partners of Global Fishing Watch.

 Notes on the data: